aws-observability/aws-otel-community/sample-apps/donet-sample-app/README.md

+## .NET Opentelemetry Sample App

-### Application interface
+### Description

-This .NET sample app will emit Traces and Metrics with Logs as experimental.
+This .NET Sample App will emit Traces and Metrics.
 There are two types of metrics emitted;
 Request Based and Random Based.
 Metrics are generated as soon as the application is ran or deployed without any additional effort.
 These are considered the random based metrics which track a mock of TimeAlive, TotalHeapSize, ThreadsActive and CpuUsage.
 The boundaries for these metrics are standard and can be found in the configuration file (YAML) called config.yaml.

-Additionally, you can generate Traces and request based Metrics by making requests to the following exposed endpoints.
+Additionally, you can generate Traces and request based Metrics by making requests to the following exposed endpoints:

 1. /
     1. Ensures the application is running